Learned iterative networks: An operator learning perspective

 Additionally, one can also construct neural operator architectures by unrolling proximal Newton and proximal quasi-Newton schemes and then replacing the proximal with a neural operator are possible.
 This approach was considered in the learned proximal regularised Gauss-Newton network \cite{Alberti:2025aa}, see also \cite{Colibazzi:2022aa}.

-Another computational challenge exists due to the fact that many nonlinear inverse problems are given by a \ac{PDE} that is solved with finite element methods (FEM).
-That means, the reconstructions and iterates $\signal^k$ are given on usually triangular FE meshes and hence a neural update operator $\NNOp_\NNparam$ based on CNNs is not directly applicable.
+Another computational challenge exists due to the fact that many non-linear inverse problems are given by a \ac{PDE} that is solved with finite element methods (FEM).
+That means, the reconstructions and iterates $\signal^k$ are given on usually triangular finite element meshes and hence a neural update operator $\NNOp_\NNparam$ based on \acp{CNN} is not directly applicable.
 This can be overcome for instance by interpolation to a rectangular pixel mesh \cite{Mozumder:2022aa} or by using rectangular meshes \cite{manninen2025towards} to begin with.
-Alternatively, some authors \cite{Alberti:2025aa,herzberg2021graph} have utilised graph neural networks to operate on FE meshes.
+Alternatively, some authors \cite{Alberti:2025aa,herzberg2021graph} have utilised graph neural networks to operate on finite element meshes.
 This is a natural choice, where the adjacency matrix in the graph neural network encodes the neighbouring elements and hence allows for computation over irregular meshes.
 This has been realised as a promising and flexible alternative to train a learned reconstruction operator that is mesh and dimension agnostic \cite{herzberg2023domain,Toivanen2025}.